Prunus prostrata

 The bark is reddish brown.
 The leaves are ovate, with serrate margins, tomentose with white down on undersurface, glabrous above.
 The petioles lack glands.
 The flowers are an unusual light rose color, coming out in April–May, solitary or in pairs, nearly sessile, with a tubular calyx.
 There are 22-24 stamens.
 The fruit is red, ovate, with thin flesh, ripening in July.

 Uses

 The fruit is edible but not preferred by humans.
 The plant's main use is as in ornamental gardening.
 It can be grafted to form a tree.

 Classification

 The name Prunus prostrata was assigned by Jacques Labillardière, the French botanist, in Icones plantarum Syriae rariorum, published on his return from a plant-hunting expedition to the Middle East.
-Prostrata means "lying on the ground", referring to the plant's ground-hugging propensity, a mechanical necessity at high altitude.
+Prostrata means "lying on the ground", referring to the plant's ground-hugging propensity, a mechanical necessity at high elevation.
 A prostrate branch bends back to the ground.